The entropy method for reaction-diffusion systems without detailed balance: first order chemical reaction networks

 However, since each target component is strongly connected and thus a weakly reversible reaction network with mass influx, there still exists a unique, positive equilibrium of $C_i$ denoted by $X_{i,\infty}$, which balances the reactions within $C_i$ and has a total mass, which is the sum of the total initial mass of $C_i$ and the total "injected mass" from the other components via the in-flow $\mathcal{F}_i^{in}$ (see Lemma \ref{FinalStateTarget}).
 We emphasis that in general the injected mass is not given explicitly but depends on the time evolution of all the influencing species higher up with respect to the topological order of the graph $G^C$.

-Since the equilibrium $X_{i,\infty}$ is positive, we can use again a relative entropy functional to prove the convergence of the species belonging to a target component to their corresponding equilibrium states. \begin{theorem}[Exponential convergence for target components] \\ For each $C_i = \{S_{i_1}, S_{i_2}, \ldots, S_{i_L}\}$ being a target component, there exists a unique positive equilibrium state $X_{i,\infty} = (u_{i_1,\infty}, \ldots, u_{i_L,\infty})$ and for each specie $S_{i_\ell}$ belonging to $C_i$, the concentration $u_{i_\ell}$ of $S_{i_\ell}$ converges exponentially to the corresponding equilibrium value
+Since the equilibrium $X_{i,\infty}$ is positive, we can use again a relative entropy functional to prove the convergence of the species belonging to a target component to their corresponding equilibrium states. \begin{theorem}[Exponential convergence for target components] \\ Given an arbitrary first order reaction network partitioned into linkage classes and consider (w.l.o.g.) any corresponding connected subnetwork $\mathcal{N}_{\mathcal{L}}$.
+Assume for $\mathcal{N}_{\mathcal{L}}$ that all diffusion coefficients $d_i$ are positive.